cloudnull/Ansible-Playbook-TheLounge/README.md

 ##### Customizing the experience

-A custom style sheet is available within this repo, `style-sheet.css`.
+A custom style sheet is available within this repo, `extras/style-sheet.css`.
 This file is used to make the side bar a little bigger which is useful when joining channels with long names.